snekpit/venom/README.md

 To get a basic recipe, use `boulder new -h` to get started.
 And no, boulder does not yet support git sources (the help info is lying to you!).

+### What to commit

+    git add stone.yml manifest.bin manifest.json

+- manifest.bin : Binary moss readable file used to create moss index files for dep resolution etc.
+- manifest.json: Human readable version of manifest.bin used for git diff introspection purposes
+- stone.yml    : The actual build recipe

-## Recipe licensing
+### Recipe licensing

-We strongly prefer the Zlib license on code and recipes. `boulder new` has been updated to use a REUSE compliant Zlib header, but existing recipes will need to be updated with the following verbiage at the top:
+We strongly prefer the Zlib license on code and recipes. `boulder new` has been updated to use a REUSE compliant Zlib header, but existing recipes will need to be updated with the following REUSE-compliant verbiage at the top:

     #
     # SPDX-FileCopyrightText: © 2020-2022 Serpent OS Developers